-Nasrin Husseini’s research has focused on advancing animal health and global food production in the digital age.
-Nasrin has already found significant success in her field, becoming the first woman to earn a doctorate of veterinary medicine after the Taliban rule in Afghanistan, before she came to Canada.
-She has worked at the Toronto Humane Society, the Donland Animal Hospital, and the Kato Animal Hospital in Toronto.
-Nasrin took the opportunity to work as a research assistant in the Department of Pathobiology at the University of Guelph, and has been earning her master’s with Professor Bonnie Mallard, evaluating and adapting the use of the University of Guelph’s High Immune Response (HIR™) technology to improve beef cattle health and productivity in the face of climate volatility.
+Nasrin Husseini’s research focused on advancing animal health and global food production in the digital age.
+Nasrin had already found significant success in her field, becoming the first woman to earn a doctorate of veterinary medicine after the Taliban rule in Afghanistan, before she came to Canada.

 After graduating from veterinary medicine in Kabul, Afghanistan, Nasrin Husseini gained hands on experience working directly with farmers and their livestock.
 She helped farmers raise healthier animals with the goal of increasing production and reducing treatment expenses.
 Through this experience, she was able to learn about the economic costs of animal health to producers and realized that by helping farmers have healthier animals at a lower cost she could contribute to increasing access to healthy food in the community.
 She also started to question the effects of climate change on animal health, productivity and disease susceptibility.
 These questions led her to her research topic, which investigated if high immune responder beef cattle are more resistant to the effects of climate change compared to average and low immune responders.
 Nasrin wants to help farmers increase their animal’s health and welfare while decreasing their economic costs.

 On top of her work with animals, Nasrin assists in a youth program called Bookies which supports Afghan children with book reading and storytelling.